rokka-io/rokka-site/source/_guides/3-upload-an-image.md

 This does a __PUT__ request that creates a __thumbnail__ stack for our __testorganization__.
 The body of the message defines the operations to use.
 As that argument is an array, you can define multiple operations that are applied in the specified order.
 A successful response returns the resulting stack definition.

+You can also create stacks which deliver just the original image, even unprocessed at all.
+See [stacks](/documentation/references/stacks.html) for more details.

 See [operations](/documentation/references/operations.html) for the definition of all available operations and their arguments.

 ## Rendering an Image